atareen/mpathic/docs/source/index.rst

 * :ref:`search`

 Code for this and other examples can be found on the :doc:`dataset` page.
-The :doc:`model` page details the mpathic API.
+The :doc:`learn_model` page details the mpathic API.